habibun/symfony-docker/README.md

-# symfony-docker
-A docker skeleton for Symfony 4 project
+# A docker skeleton for Symfony 4 project